Chevrolet Chevelle: Revised model lineup

 Malibu and the newly named Deluxe series base model featured the new 5 mi/h bumper system with a large chrome front bumper and a chrome rear bumper.
 Malibu series interiors included cloth and vinyl or all vinyl seat trim and deep-twist carpeting.

 Deluxe series interiors featured cloth and vinyl or knit vinyl seat trim.
 Floor coverings were color-keyed in vinyl-coated rubber.

 The SS was now a trim option limited to the mid-level Malibu series.
 It was possible to order an SS station wagon this year - with the option of a 454-cubic-inch V8 engine, but the mix of sport and utilitarian wagon virtues would last only a single season.
 Included was a black grill with SS emblem, lower bodyside and wheel opening striping, bright roof drip moldings, color-keyed dual sport mirrors, black taillight bezels, SS fender and rear panel emblems, special front and rear stabilizer bars, 14x7-inch rally wheels, 70-series raised white lettered tires, special instrumentation, and SS interior emblems.

 The SS option required an available 350 or 454 V8 with 4-speed or Turbo Hydra-Matic transmission.

-Chevrolet honored California beach resorts once again by naming the top Chevelle series Laguna with the Malibu taking the middle spot while the base series was called simply Deluxe.
-In addition to the standard 350 2 barrel V8, Laguna models featured specific front and rear styling including a body-colored urethane front end concealing the new 5 mph bumper system.
-On minor impact the urethane nose cone, backed up by shock-absorbing cylinders, deflects and rebounds; Laguna models also featured a specific diecast chrome grille with bowtie emblem, a body-colored (steel) rear bumper, front and rear bumper rub strips, bright roof drip moldings, bright wheel opening moldings, chrome taillight bezels, full wheel covers, and Laguna fender nameplates.
-Two Laguna station wagons were introduced, including a Laguna Estate.
+Chevrolet honored California beach resorts once again by naming the top Chevelle series Laguna with the Malibu taking the middle spot.
+In contrast, the base series was called Deluxe.
+In addition to the standard 350 2 barrel V8, Laguna models featured specific front and rear styling that included a body-colored urethane front end concealing the new 5 mph bumper system.
+On minor impact, the urethane nose cone, backed up by shock-absorbing cylinders, deflects and rebounds.
+Laguna models also featured a specific diecast chrome grille with bowtie emblem, a body-colored (steel) rear bumper, front and rear bumper rub strips, bright roof drip moldings, bright wheel opening moldings, chrome taillight bezels, full wheel covers, and Laguna fender nameplates.
+Two Laguna station wagons were introduced, including a Laguna Estate with wood grain trim.
 Laguna interiors were pattern cloth and vinyl or optional breathable all-vinyl upholstery, distinctive door trim with map pockets, deep-twist carpeting, woodgrain vinyl accents, and Laguna nameplates.

-Chevelle sales remained strong: 327,631 of them in the 1973 model year, plus 59,108 station wagons.
-The more upmarket Malibu continued to sell best by a wide margin and many Chevelles went to the fleet market, but the costlier Laguna coupe and sedan made a respectable showing, with 56,036 going to customers.
-Super Sport options were on 28,647 Chevelles of which 2,500 had the 454-cubic-inch engine.
+Chevelle sales remained strong: 327,631 in the 1973 model year, plus 59,108 station wagons.
+The more upmarket Malibu continued to be best sellers, and many Chevelles went to fleets.
+The Laguna coupe and sedan had 56,036 sales.
+Super Sport options were on 28,647 Chevelles, of which 2,500 had the 454-cubic-inch engine.
 The SS option was dropped at the end of the model year.